Disclaimer: I do not own BattleTech.

 "Have you ever made such a shot, either for real or in training?"
 Atalanta asked curiously.

 "No," Tanis said.
 "It was the first time I even attempted it.
-Anti-missile systems are not common."
+Anti-missile systems are not particularly common."

 "Fair enough.
 Write up a simulation package for it, fighters, mechs, and battle armor.
 Adaptable environments, various terrains… When you have completed that, I want you to gather a small working party to discuss ways that anti-missile systems can be used.
 Explore ways we can use them to enhance mission success, and also ways that opponents—both Clan and Inner Sphere—may employ them and how we can best exploit that use."